 To bring this thought to life, take a box and fill it with some of the items listed below – physical things that represent those blessings.
 Then wrap the box and put it under the Christmas tree.
-Or, you could wrap each item individually, and have different children open each package.
+Or you could wrap each item individually and have a different child open each package.
 You can use all ten, or just pick and choose the ones you want, based on the ages of the children.

 1. Eraser (our sins taken away).